(Image: Jonathan Moorhouse)

 The seminar in Helsinki is arranged by the Nordic network for queer history archives and activities and its local partner, Friends of Queer History, in cooperation with the Finnish Literature Society SKS and The Finnish Labour Archive.
 The seminar will be streamed and the premises are accessible.

 The seminar is free of charge, but the pre-conference dinner (10.10) as well as the lunch (11.10) is at one’s own expense.
 The pre-conference dinner will be arranged in an accessible and not too expensive restaurant with vegan meal options.
-The prize of the dinner may vary between 20-50 euros and the lunch between 12-15 euros.
-Depending on the other costs of the seminar the network might be able to cover some of the costs for the lunch.
+The prize of the dinner varies between 25-35 euros and the lunch between 12-15 euros.

 Registration to the seminar